AndreRenaud/EmbeddedCLI/README.md

 * memset
 * strncpy
 * strcmp
+* strlen
 * memmove
 * memcpy

 All code is C99 compliant.

 ## Memory usage
 Memory usage is configurable by adjusting the internal buffering.
 In the default configuration, it will consume 1.5kB of RAM, most of which is in the history buffer.
 The easiest way to reduce memory consumption is to reduce/drop the support for the history buffer.
+When compiled in ARM Thumb2 mode, it consumes approximately 1kB of code space.

 ## Thanks
 Icon `terminal` by Ashwin Dinesh from the Noun Project